What is the HIPAA Security Rule?

 Administrative Safeguards are policies and procedures that are implemented to protect the sanctity of ePHI and ensure compliance with the Security Rule.
 These requirements cover training and procedures for employees regardless of whether the employee has access to protected health information or not.

 The bulk of the Security Rule is focused on administrative safeguards.
-Standards include:
+These standards include:

-Information Access Management: This rule focuses on restricting unnecessary access to ePHI and only allowing access to that data when it is appropriate.
+Information Access Management: This standard focuses on restricting unnecessary access to ePHI meaning that only the appropriate personnel have access to that data only when it is appropriate.

-Workforce Training and Security Awareness: This standard requires that employees of the organization complete annual HIPAA training are trained in procedures to safeguard phi and the organization must have and apply sanctions against employees who violate the security procedures.
+Workforce Training and Security Awareness: This standard requires that employees complete an annual HIPAA training and also be educated on the organization’s specific security procedures.
+The organization must also have and apply sanctions against any employee who violates these security procedures.

 What are Physical Safeguards?